 What are Annual plants?
 These are plants that complete it’s life cycle in one year.
 In the retail gardening industry these plants are intended for mass plantings and sold at their peak seasonal time.

-Of course it coud be a longer or shorter time depending on your garden region zone.
+Of course, it could be a longer or shorter time depending on your garden region zone.

 Annuals for the Southwest